hashicorp/consul/website/source/docs/agent/checks.html.markdown

 service.
 If not associated with a service, the check monitors the health of the entire node.

 A check is defined in a configuration file or added at runtime over the HTTP interface.
-Checks created via the HTTP interface persist across runs of the Consul agent on that node.
+Checks created via the HTTP interface persist with that node.

 There are three different kinds of checks: